Aryash05/openadp/README.md

 ### Partial Byzantine fault tolerance.

-In a 9-of-15 scheme, if two Protection servers are compromized and under control of the attacker, the protocol can complete correctly, and the attacker lears nothing oth8er than 2 Shamir secret shares.
+In a 9-of-15 scheme, if two OpenADP servers are compromized and under control of the attacker, the protocol can complete correctly, and the attacker lears nothing oth8er than 2 Shamir secret shares.